Lady with the Ring

 The "Lady with the Ring" is a story about premature burial from European folklore.
 Versions of the story were popular throughout Europe in the 14th through the 19th centuries.
+It is a folktale of Aarne-Thompson-Uther Index (ATU) type 990, "Revived from Apparent Death".

 Story

 Central features

 The central feature of the story is that a woman is buried or entombed while wearing a valuable ring.
 Shortly after the burial, a grave robber (often a corrupt sexton) disinters the body with the intent of stealing the ring.
 The robber is unable to slide the ring off the woman's finger, so he prepares to cut off the finger with a knife.
 However, upon making the initial incision, the woman awakes, surprising the grave robber.
 The woman had not been dead at all, but had been the victim of premature burial.

 Variations

 The following details are included in some versions of the story: